 Certified Stroke Center

-The University of Chicago Stroke Center has been awarded the Certificate of Distinction as a Primary Stroke Center by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).
+The University of Chicago Stroke Center has been recognized by as a Comprehensive Stroke Center by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).
 This designation is considered a "Gold Seal of Approval" and recognizes the exceptional efforts of the University of Chicago Stroke Center team to provide advanced care according to the latest stroke treatment standards.

 Advanced Stroke Care Facilities